Configuring Services

 Using Kubernetes Config

-It is possible to use a Kubernetes config with Prodvana instead of the Prodvana runtime-agnostic config above.
-Kubernetes config is recommended for sophisticated use cases where you need to control specific service behavior, e.g. specific health check behavior, resource constraints, and volume mounts.
+Prodvana works natively with your Kubernetes configs.
 When using Kubernetes configs, Prodvana will automatically replace the namespace with the namespace of the release channel being deployed.
 Prodvana will also add additional environment variables (PVN_*

 ) as well as any environment variables that are set in the release channel config as defaults, as long as it recognizes the Kubernetes objects (deployment